Reviews You Can Rely On

 Credit: Matt Spencer

-In general, it should be noted that when supports were needed (such as unavoidable overhangs), they stuck to the main print in some locations enough that pliers were required to remove them.
-However, these didn't sag much and kept good dimensional accuracy.
-These issues can also be remedied by making adjustments with your slicer.
+When temporary supports were needed for large overhangs, they stuck to the main print in some locations enough that we needed pliers to remove them.
+This issue can also be remedied by making adjustments with your slicer.

 Ease of Use

 Ease of Use is one metric where the Anycubic Vyper truly excels.
-Set up is under 30 minutes, the touchscreen UI is simple and straightforward, and it has an auto-leveling feature that is still not common among printers, especially in this price range.
+The touchscreen UX is simple and straightforward, and it has an auto-leveling feature that is still not common among printers, especially in this price range.

-Setting the Vyper up is a breeze.
-It comes with a built-in tool tray with everything you need, and the small bit of assembly that is required consists of attaching the gantry with two screws on each side, a few screws to attach the LCD screen, snapping on the filament roll holder, and plugging in six wiring harness connections.
+Setup takes less than 30 minutes, and the printer comes with a built-in tool tray with everything you need.
+The small bit of assembly that is required consists of attaching the gantry with two screws on each side, a few screws to attach the LCD screen, snapping on the filament roll holder, and plugging in six wiring harness connections.
 That's it - check out Anycubics unboxing video and see for yourself.
 Just make sure to check which voltage it's set to — ours came set to 220v, and we had to manually switch to 120v here in the US before turning it on.

 anycubic vyper - the vyper's built-in tool tray with all the essentials.